Dear Comrade AP/TS Box Office Collections (Day 1): A Good Start For Vijay Deverakonda’s Movie

 The WOM Is Mixed

-The general feeling is that Dear Comrade is a decent attempt at storytelling that is letdown by a slow second half.
+The general feeling is that Dear Comrade is a decent attempt at storytelling that is let down by a slow second half.
 As such, the WOM is not too positive and this might prove to be a cause of worry once the initial hype dies down.

 Dear Comrade is likely to witness good growth over the weekend and rake in the moolah.
-While itt might face some difficulties in B and C centres, it will most probably exceed expectations in the urban areas.
+While it might face some difficulties in B and C centres, it will most probably exceed expectations in the urban areas.